-This introduction to habitat is primarily for our international customers.
 South Africa is a fascinatingly bio-diverse country.
-It is a brief insight into the landscapes which are home to many of the sought after bulbs, some of these areas are remote and feature intriguing geological formations.
+This introduction to habitat is primarily for our international customers and provides a brief insight into the landscapes which are home to many of the sought after bulbs, some of these areas are remote and feature intriguing geological formations.
 It is a privilege to spend time in some of these incredible places and that stark beauty is truly captivating.
 One cannot fully appreciate the natural world unless you take the time to ponder the incredible journey, in this case that of the flowering plants, have taken through the ages.

 Botanising around the Karoo, Western and North Western Cape, you look at the treasures beneath your feet and feel compelled to stop and consider what an incredible journey it has been over the past few million years when the geophytes started diverging and speciation occurred as the rainfall pattern changed to a winter rainfall and summer drought Mediterranean climate.